isherep/CSC143-Aloha-airlines/README.md

 # Aloha-airlines

-This is an project I was working in my free time. .
-I asked instructor to provide some projects to practice while our program takes different version of a class taking different class.
+This is an project from other class, I worked during free time.
+Instructor of other class gave it to me as practice.

+This project focuses on OOP concepts, inheritance, 2D arrays, ArrayLists.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Here is a project description:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~